farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/linear-rao/linear-optimisation-problem.md

 (PSTs and HVDCs).
 The linear optimisation aims at finding the combination of Range Action setpoints which maximises a given objective function.

-The first objective function which will be implemented for this linear optimisation problem is the maximum margin.
+The first objective function which will be implemented for this linear optimisation problem is the maximizing of the maximum margin.

 During the [search tree RAO process](/docs/engine/ra-optimisation/search-tree-rao), the linear optimisation problem is solved multiple times:
 - for different perimeters (e.g. before outage, after outage)